reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 <summary>Setting up Windows Defender Exceptions:</summary>

  1. Press the Windows Key.
- 2. Type "Windows Defender" in the search bar and select "Windows Security".
+ 2. Type "Windows Security" in the search bar and select "Windows Security".
  3. Click on "Virus & threat protection" in the left pane.
  4. Click the "Manage settings" option under "Virus & threat protection settings".
  5. Scroll down to "Exclusions" and click "Add or remove exclusions".